-The Group has ambitious plans for year 2022 - to deliver strong profit while increasing its revenue even further.
+The Group has ambitious plans for year 2023 and beyond - to increase its revenue even further while delivering profit.
 It is to be achieved by boosting its brand awareness, expanding its physical network, and increasing the car assortment.
-A totally new concept in the market is planned- opening of showrooms in shopping malls and similar locations where customers have opportunity to interact with sales representatives and order cars to be delivered for test drives.

 In order to support the ambitious growth plans of Longo new sourcing channels are to be introduced, including local consumer sourcing.
 There will be continuous focus on increasing the capacity of refurbishing center of the Group.